mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 The Daemons Upgrade Command
 ===========================

-MavBox ships with the `mavbox` command-line application.
+Mavbox ships with the `mavbox` command-line application.
 This document deals with the `./mavbox daemons-upgrade` sub-command.

 One can use `./mavbox daemons-upgrade --help` to see all the available options.